acittadino/LIoT/README.md

 # Environment Setup

-First of all, before we go deeper, let’s introduce which technologies we have used:
+Let’s introduce which technologies we have used:

 •	Liferay 6.2 ce GA 4 (updating tomcat to a version supporting web socket)
 •	Mosquitto Broker